QuaSi-Software/Documentation/docs/resie_fundamentals.md

 ## Energy system components

 As mentioned earlier, a component of an energy system is any kind technical equipment that deals with transforming, transporting or transferring energy.
-In the implementation the equipment is abstracted to a single unit even if in reality the equipment is spread out in space and consists of numerous individual parts.
+In the implementation the equipment is abstracted to a single component even if in reality the equipment is spread out in space and consists of numerous individual parts.
 For some components this matches nicely with commonly used terminology.
 For example a "gas boiler" includes all pipes, valves and other parts required to make it work.

 For other equipment this is not the case.
 For example an electrolyser requires several components before and after the electrolysis step, such as water purification and hydrogen postprocessing.
 However given that these components are not used for anything else, they are included in the energy system component model under the label of "electrolyser".